-Guide Dog Training Options
+Guide Dog Program Options

 We understand that our clients' abilities, circumstances and the ways they learn are different.
 That’s why we offer a variety of free training options, so our life-changing programs can be tailored to meet each client’s needs at every stage of life.